noahwill/datascience/README.md

 # Noah will DataScience!

-_This is the repository containing projects compiled using my python skills._
+_This is the repository containing projects from the DataCamp 'Python for Data Science' course._

 ## Case Studies: